If you want others to be happy, practice compassion. If you want to be happy, practice compassion.

 The origins of the word “compassion” are Latin, (com) ‘with’ and (passion) ‘to suffer’, (as in the ‘passion’ of Christ).
 When we talk of compassion today it is with a meaning of patience, understanding, tolerance, and acceptance.
 All of this we find difficult enough when it comes to feeling it, practicing it and extending it to others, but we are spectacularly unsuccessful at doing the same for ourselves, especially when we are depressed or anxious.
 Consequently, and move we can make toward extending compassion to ourselves is part of a healing process, as we return to a more balanced and emotionally even frame of mind.

 Cognitive Behavioural Hypnotherapy is all about belief change, and is a very adaptive tool when it comes to re-learning some of the compassion we used to feel toward ourselves before we became depressed or anxious, and together with these emotions we can add others which feature a lack of compassion; guilt, unhealthy anger (rage), shame, jealousy, hurt, and envy.
 Using hypnosis and the CBH process we can learn to be kinder to ourselves and more accepting of our ‘fallibility’ as human beings.
-It is sometime very surprising how quickly change can take place when we start to talk to ourselves differently and with self-compassion, allowing and accepting our vulnerabilities as evolutionary beings.
+It is sometimes very surprising how quickly change can take place when we start to talk to ourselves differently and with self-compassion, allowing and accepting our vulnerabilities as evolutionary beings.

 Paul Gilbert (author of The Compassionate Mind) repeats frequently, ‘It’s not your fault, so stop blaming yourself’.
 When we are self-compassionate, we allow for the fact that we are human beings who are evolving in an ever-changing world, and the pace of change is accelerating all around us.
 Is it any surprise that we struggle to keep up, and have a tendency to blame ourselves for not being as efficient as the technologies we are now producing and using?

 Avy Joseph is Director and Co-founder of CCBT and City Minds.
 He lectures on a number of the courses.
-He is a registered and accredited CBT therapist with the British Association for Behavioural and Cognitive Psychotherapies (BABCP).
+He is registered and accredited CBT therapist with the British Association for Behavioural and Cognitive Psychotherapies (BABCP).
 He has an MSc in REBT from Goldsmiths College and is a board accredited member of Association of Rational Emotive Behavioural Therapy (AREBT).
 He is accredited by the National Counselling Society (NCS) and is a Fellow of the National Hypnotherapy Society (HS).
 Avy has authored several books on CBT and REBT.
 He has a private practice in Central London.

 He has recently published Confidence and Success with CBT and Visual CBT with Maggie Chapman, Co-Founder of the College.
-Other published works include Cognitive Behavioural Therapy – your route out of perfectionism, self sabotage and other every day habits.
+Other published works include Cognitive Behavioural Therapy – your route out of perfectionism, self-sabotage, and other everyday habits.